Rebecca explains the toll her mum's diagnosis and passing took on her mental health and those around her

 But at the time, my Mum and I were very much focussed on the physical symptoms of her cancer diagnosis, although to anyone experiencing something similar, my advice would be to give your mental wellbeing just as much attention.

 When we got the final confirmation that her cancer was terminal, I saw the toll that it also took on the medical professionals.
 By this time, we were regulars at the hospital and in the chemo ward, and I'll never forget that particular appointment.
 A junior doctor was sitting in, listening to the news being shared by the consultant, and my mother was in her wheelchair.

 It was clear she wasn't recovering in the way they had hoped.
 After sharing the news that she had between three weeks to three months to live, my mother broke down.
 I looked behind us to see the junior doctor wiping away silent tears.
 Tears were also shed by the incredible Marie Curie nurse who was at our home, holding our hands, the night she passed.
 We are all only human after all.

 Cancer is tough, it is cruel and it can appear without warning.
 It highlighted in those moments that anyone involved in cancer will face challenges with their mental health, not just the patient, but the family, friends and medical professionals supporting them.

 What I have learnt since is that luckily there is a lot of support out there.
-I've since taken the time to prioritise my own mental health, and I can now look back on those memories with my Mum and reflect on the support and love we had for each other throughout that terminal journey, and feel blessed for the happier family memories we shared together.
+I've since taken the time to prioritise my own mental health, and I can now look back on those memories with my Mum and reflect on the support and love we had for each other throughout that terminal journey.
+I feel blessed for the happier family memories we shared together.